Chapter 5: Student Engagement

 Engineering Council.
 Membership includes elected representatives from each of the classes, the president, and one elected representative from each registered professional society.

-Student Association of Peabody College.
+Peabody Council.
 The association is directed by an Executive Committee, whose members are elected at large by students of Peabody College.
 Each class also has a representative on the Executive Committee.

 In accordance with University policies, the purpose of the Vanderbilt Student Government is as follows: